vtex-apps/menu/docs/README.md

 }
 ```

-You can define a submenu for a menu-item:
+You can define a submenu for a menu item:

 ```jsonc
 "menu-item#shop": {